A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

-We notice that the system matrix is always full-rank, thus admits a unique solution for the conductances $G_i^\mathrm{cmp}$.
+The matrix in Eq.~\eqref{eq:buck_empc_cmp_resist_sys} is always full-rank, thus admitting a unique solution for the conductances $G_i^\mathrm{cmp}$.
 Then, resistors $R_i^\mathrm{cmp}$ are easily obtained by taking the inverse.
 The very same procedure applies to the network at the \quotes{$-$} terminal.

-Overall, the number of comparators is upper-bounded by $1+\sum_{i \in I_\mathrm{unsat}} N_i$, which is often effectively optimized through the removal of trivial inequalities which we detailed in Sec.~\ref{sec:mpc_design}.
-This number may be further reduced if different regions share the same inequality or use opposite ones (i.e., two or more polytopes defining the PWA region share some facet); in such scenarios, we may reuse comparators from other regions, eventually introducing a NOT gate.
+Overall, the number of comparators is upper-bounded by $1+\sum_{j=1}^{N_\mathrm{unsat}} N_j$, which is often effectively optimized through the complexity-reduction techniques described in Sec.~\ref{sec:explicit_mpc}, particularly the removal of trivial inequalities and the non-disjoint optimal merging strategy, which reduces both the number of EMPC regions and the number of facets.
+This number can be further reduced if different regions share the same inequality or use opposite ones (i.e., two or more regions have facets on the same hyperplane); in such scenarios, we may reuse comparators from other regions, eventually introducing a NOT logic gate.